From the mysterious Tree of Life to the world’s largest underwater theme park, these are the most interesting facts about Bahrain.

 3. Bahrain is an island nation, but it is connected to the mainland east coast of Saudi Arabia by the King Fahd Causeway, a 25km roadway opened in 1986 that connects the two countries.

-4. Due to a ban on women driving in Saudi Arabia from 1957 to 2018, the causeway was the only bridge in the world where women could drive on it one side (Bahrain), but not the other (Saudi Arabia).
+4. Due to a ban on women driving in Saudi Arabia from 1957 to 2018, the causeway was the only bridge in the world where women could drive on one side (Bahrain) but not the other (Saudi Arabia).
 The border is located roughly halfway across the causeway.

 5. Bahrain staged the Middle East’s first Formula 1 Grand Prix in 2004.

-6. Bahrain is the biggest per-capita consumer of electricity in Asia and the third biggest in the world, after Iceland and Norway.
+6. Bahrain is the third biggest per-capita consumer of electricity in Asia and the world, after Qatar and Singapore.

 7. Bahrain was once the seat of the empire of Dilmun (3200–330 BC), whose influence spread as far north as modern Kuwait and deep into eastern Saudi Arabia.